 MNGT 1711: Introduction to Business

 This course introduces students to the fundamentals of many business disciplines such as accounting, finance, marketing, human resource management, supply chain management, and entrepreneurship.
 Students will engage with community business experts, for example guest speakers, who will share their business experience dealing with a wide range of issues.
 Students will simulate, adapt, and respond to a variety of business challenges, expanding their knowledge of business.
 Throughout the course students will be encouraged to set goals, reflect on their learnings and plan for their futures.
-Topics include multiple perspectives on business, management functions, forms of business ownership, the importance of entrepreneurship, and Iindigenous business.
+Topics include multiple perspectives on business, management functions, forms of business ownership, the importance of entrepreneurship, and Indigenous business.

 Learning outcomes